What's a Hub and Spoke Model? Will it Shape Our Offices?

 A shorter commute is no new trend

-Before this ‘great workplace experiment’, the archetypal commute was an age-old tale.
+Before the pandemic, the archetypal commute was an age-old tale.
 It began in a quiet, leafy town and ended over an hour later in a busy city centre.
 For drivers, it was a race against gridlock.
 For season ticket holders, it was a race to find a seat.

 But even pre-Covid, as far back as 1973, the commute from suburbia to city was being challenged – by eco-warriors.
 As we explored in our History of the Office, ‘telecommuting’ was posed as a workaround to ‘traffic, sprawl, and scarcity of non-renewable resources’ by Jack Nilles, a former NASA engineer.